-But in the case of larger business needs, it’s common to split the application into two separate parts.
+In the case of larger business needs however, it’s common to split the application into two separate parts:

 The front-end can be developed with lower cost software and operate on lower cost computers.

 While the back-end can be developed with high-performance software and operate from one location on a high-performance computer.